joestubbs/coe379l-fa25/docs/unit04/rag.rst

         }

         response = requests.post(url, json=payload)
-        response.raise_for_status()
-        data = response.json()  # This is already a Python dict
+        response.raise_for_status() # raises exception if request is not successful data = response.json()  #  Python dict

         # Access embeddings directly
         return np.array(data["embeddings"][0])  # single embedding vector

-To view chunks and its associated embedding you can use the code below
+Next, to view chunks and its associated embedding you can use the code below

 .. code-block:: python3